 Step 3: Confirmation

-After committing the changes, there will be a small wait while saving before a confirmation dialog will appear.
+After committing the changes, there will be a slight wait while saving before a confirmation dialog will appear.

 You will return to the Roles overview page.
 Confirm your role is in the list with the correct parameters configured.